kristinemlarson/gnssIR_API/README.md

 I believe it can be Hatanaka compressed.

 ## Where are the soil moisture results?
-The API does not support soil moisture applications at this time.
+Adding soil moisture to this API would require external support.

 Kristine M. Larson